aknyazeva22/activities-etl-project/README.md

 ```
 git clone https://github.com/aknyazeva22/activities-etl-project.git
 cd activities-etl-project
-cp env.template .env  # fill in secrets
+cp env.template .env  # fill in secrets and choose DB_PROVIDER (azure, azure_tunnel, or local)
 ```

+The provided `env.template` file lists all required environment variables.
+Use it as a guide when filling in your `.env`.

 ## Connect to Azure (Cloud)

-Before working with this repository, make sure you are authenticated to your Azure account.
+For `azure` and `azure_tunnel` modes, you must be authenticated to your Azure account.

-Open a terminal or command prompt.
+1. Open a terminal or command prompt.

-Run the following command:
+2. Run the following command:

 ```
 az login